MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services: Implementation strategies

 \subsection{Embedding Partition in Data Parallelism}

-In the implementation of ultra-large-scale model training, the embedding table is often the largest parameter in the whole model parameters, so the storage of the embedding table is restricted to the model scale.
-There have been many works researching on the embedding partition.
-Megatron~\cite{shoeybi2019megatron} has long applied the row-wise partitioned embedding table to tensor-slicing parallelism to reduce training memory, and EmbedRace~\cite{li2021embrace} has proposed the column-wise partitioned method in the embedding table to achieve more balanced communication.
-However, there is no efficient processing way to deal with embedding partition when the input data of each process is inconsistent remains elusive.
+In the context of ultra-large-scale model training, the embedding table often constitutes the largest parameter set within the entire model, thereby necessitating restrictions on its storage due to the model's scale.
+Numerous studies have focused on researching embedding partitioning techniques.
+For instance, Megatron~\cite{shoeybi2019megatron} has successfully employed column-wise partitioning of the embedding table in tensor-slicing parallelism to reduce training memory requirements.
+Additionally, EmbRace~\cite{li2021embrace} has proposed a column-wise partitioning approach within the embedding table to achieve more balanced communication.
+However, an efficient processing method for handling embedding partitioning in scenarios where the input data for each process is inconsistent remains elusive.
 In such cases, ensuring efficient processing becomes challenging due to the varying nature of the inputs across different devices.

 In this study, our primary focus is on addressing the challenge of embedding partitioning within the context of data parallelism, as illustrated in Figure~\ref{fig:dp_embedding}.
-To elaborate, when we consider an embedding table with dimension $[V, H]$ among $N$ training processes, we employ a column-wise partitioning scheme.
-This scheme assigns a $[V, \frac{H}{N}]$ shard to each worker, which means that every process only has an embedding representation that pertains only to a subset of the vocabulary.
-As a result, before querying the embedding table, the input data of each process has to be exchanged with each other by AlltoAll communication to obtain the embedding results in the local partial vocabulary.
-Afterward, to obtain the correct results of the input data of the worker, the embedding results are exchanged again by AlltoAll communication which can be regarded as the inverse procedure of the previous communication step.
-It is essential to note that during the backward stage, the gradient is needed to exchange to recovery embedding table gradient.
-And unsurprisingly, it is an effective approach to reduce embedded table storage based on data parallelism, which introduces only three AlltoAll communications and remove AllReduce synchronization for embedding table gradients in data parallelism.
+To elaborate, when we consider an embedding table with dimensions $[V, H]$ being distributed among $N$ training processes, we employ a column-wise partitioning scheme.
+This scheme assigns a $[V, \frac{H}{N}]$ shard to each worker.
+Consequently, each training process possesses an embedding representation that pertains only to a subset of the vocabulary.
+As a result, before querying the embedding table, the input data of each process must be exchanged with other processes through AlltoAll communication.
+This exchange allows the acquisition of embedding results corresponding to the local partial vocabulary.
+Subsequently, to obtain accurate results for the input data processed by each worker, the embedding results are exchanged once more through AlltoAll communication, effectively serving as the inverse procedure of the previous communication step.
+It is essential to note that during the backward stage, the gradient information also needs to be exchanged to recover the embedding table gradient.